 Spring is a sign of hope and renewal.
 It’s the counterpart to the reawakening of humanity.
 I’m comforted that the darkness in the church is being rooted out.
 Pope Francis gives me grounds for believing that one day it may again feel like home to me.
 Until then, the wonder found in my own backyard refreshes my soul.

-Spring has sprung.
-And with it comes hope.
+Spring has sprung and with it comes hope.
 I see hope in the lilac blossoms.
 I smell hope in the freshly mowed lawn.
 I hear hope in the ceaseless chatter of the birds.
-Hope born anew surrounds me.
+This time of year makes the future seem bright.

-Immediately after loading the shots on my computer, I knew which image I would base my art on.
-The way Kaley was looking down and touching her toe looked lyrical to me.
+After loading the shots on my computer, I immediately knew which image I would base my art on.
+The expression on Kaley’s face as she reached for her foot captured something magical to me.
 The butterfly and the outdoor scenery were fabricated.
 What couldn’t be fabricated is the wonder on my little model’s face.

 Below is another photo I love.
 I snapped it while shooting a wedding for a dear friend’s daughter.
 At times I think this photo begs to be put into an illustration.
 At other times I think it stands fine just the way it is.
 I’m curious to know what you think about it.
 If you have a moment, leave me your thoughts.